thunderbird/webext-docs/menus.rst

       :name: [``displayedFolder``]
       :type: (:ref:`folders.MailFolder`)

       The displayed folder, if the context menu was opened in the message list.
-The ``accountsRead`` permission is required.
+The :permission:`accountsRead` permission is required.

    .. api-member::